-I love the descriptions of the supernatural beings—the beautiful angels as well as the sulfer-breathing demons.
+I love the descriptions of the supernatural beings—the beautiful angels, as well as the sulfer-breathing demons.
 I grew up seeing things like this hiding under my bed.
 Today, I function in a prophetic deliverance ministry, which leads me to my next critique.
-Peretti’s descriptions of the violent exorcisms (I call it deliverance) is seriously over dramatic.
-BUT if the deliverances weren’t crazy, would we have read it?
+Peretti’s descriptions of the violent exorcisms (I call it deliverance) is seriously over-dramatic.
+BUT if the deliverances weren’t crazy, would we want to read it?
 Hopefully, but it would have been less exciting.
-But speaking from experience, it isn’t that violent—and shouldn’t be!
+Speaking from experience, deliverance isn’t violent—and shouldn’t be!
 (If you’ve been involved in a violent deliverance session—I dare say it was spiritual abuse.
-Check out this website for real deliverance: http://www.bearcreekportal.com/.
-I’m so not kidding.)
+Check out this website for real deliverance: www.BCRcamp.com.)

 BUT hey, big fat kudos to his spiritually revolutionary concept of writing about the spiritual realm.